Associate Professor of Applied Economics

 Tavneet Suri is an Associate Professor of Applied Economics at the MIT Sloan School of Management.

-She is a Faculty Research Fellow at the National Bureau of Economic Research; an affiliate of BREAD, J-PAL, and CEPR; and co-director of the Agriculture Research Program at the International Growth Center.
+She is the Scientific Director for Africa for J-PAL; a Faculty Research Fellow at the National Bureau of Economic Research; an affiliate of BREAD and CEPR; and co-director of the Agriculture Research Program at the International Growth Center.

 Suri holds a BA in economics from Trinity College, Cambridge University, as well as an MA in international and development economics, an MPhil in economics, and a PhD from Yale University.

-General Expertise: Africa; Applied economics; Applied microeconomics; Developing countries; Developing countries, economics; Econometrics; Economics
+General Expertise: Africa; Applied economics; Applied microeconomics; Developing countries, economics; Econometrics; Economics

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.